Marcelovmendes/social-postify/README.md

 ```bash
 $ npm install
 ```

-## Setting up the app
+## Environment Setup

-Rename one of the files to .env
+Rename one of the files to .env.

-Rename the other file to .env.test
+Rename the other file to .env.test.

-Make sure to change the variables and giving the .env.test its own database
+Be sure to modify the variables in the .env file as needed.

+Ensure that the .env.test file has its dedicated database configuration.

 ```bash
 #init prima